• Hausa Edition

 Share on WhatsAppShare on FacebookShare on XTelegram

-Over 250 pregnant women and residents of the Sheratti Kabusa community in the Federal Capital Territory (FCT) have received free delivery kits, eye screenings, and medical care during a maternal and child health initiative organised by the Rotary Club of Abuja, The Grandfather.
+Over 250 pregnant women and residents of the Sheratti Kabusa community in the Federal Capital Territory (FCT) benefited from free delivery kits, eye screenings, and medical care during a maternal and child health initiative organised by the Rotary Club of Abuja (The Grandfather).

-Several pregnant women and men benefitted from the club’s two-in-one medical outreach programme, which included eye screenings, free eyeglasses, surgeries for individuals, birth kits, mosquito nets for expectant mothers and antenatal care services.
+Several pregnant women and men benefited from the club’s two-in-one medical outreach programme, which included eye screenings, free eyeglasses, surgeries for individuals requiring operations, birth kits, mosquito nets for expectant mothers, and antenatal care services.

 Nursing mothers also received delivery bags containing essential items such as cotton wool, sanitary pads, and scissors.

-At the event, the president of the Rotary Club of Abuja, The Grandfather, Rtn.
-Abiodun Yahaya Oyebanji, said, “In the Rotary family, July is the month dedicated to maternal and child health, and it marks the beginning of our Rotary year.
+Speaking at the event, the president of the Rotary Club of Abuja (The Grandfather), Rtn.
+Abiodun Yahaya Oyebanji said, “In the Rotary family, July is the month dedicated to maternal and child health, and it marks the beginning of our Rotary year.

 “We are here in our adopted community, Kabusa Sheratti, with a full medical team to offer free health screenings and to distribute delivery kits to pregnant and expectant mothers.”

-He explained that each delivery kit contained basic materials such as medications, scissors, and other essential supplies needed during childbirth.
+He explained that each delivery kit contains basic materials such as medications, scissors, and other essential supplies needed during childbirth.

-Oyebanji stated that the outreach comprised a two-in-one project focusing on maternal and child health, and disease prevention and treatment, particularly eye care.
+Oyebanji further stated that the outreach comprised a two-in-one project focusing on Maternal and Child Health, and disease prevention and treatment, particularly eye care.

 “We are conducting the eye care intervention in three stages.
 The primary stage involves examinations.
 The secondary stage addresses those who need medications or eyeglasses.